-You can apply once for an NSF Graduate Research Fellowships as a rising senior or before entering a graduate program.
-You can also apply once during the first term of your graduate studies or at the start of your second year of study.
+You can apply for an NSF Graduate Research Fellowship once as a rising senior before you enter a graduate program, and once during your first two years of graduate studies.

 This raises the question, “When should I apply?”

-The answer is easy for grad students entering their second year who haven’t applied before: apply again NOW!
+The answer is easy for grad students entering their second year: apply NOW!

 It’s more complicated for first-year grad students.
 That’s because everyone is reviewed in cohorts: rising seniors are ranked only against other rising seniors, and first-year and second-year grad students only against their respective peers.
 The bar gets higher at each stage—reviewers expect more research preparation, more understanding of disciplinary issues, and a more detailed research plan from more advanced students.

 This doesn’t mean that it’s easier to win earlier in your academic career.
-To be sure, less-experienced applicants’ personal essays will show less preparation, and their research plans will have less detail.
-What matters, however, is what those essays contain relative to people competing at the same level.
+To be sure, less-experienced applicants’ personal essays will show less preparation, and their research plans will not be as far along in the research process.
+What matters is that you stand out relative to your peers.

 This turns the decision of when to apply into a strategic question: “When will I be most competitive?”

 The three-page Personal, Relevant Background and Future Goals Statement — I call it the MPG, because it covers your motivation, preparation, and goals—doesn’t enter into our strategic calculation.
 You might write a different MPG essay in a year or two because of intervening life experience, but you can present an inspiring and compelling MPG at any stage of your career.